rezalt/Assignment2Shakespeare/README.md

 To use the Array symbol table run the main method from the class RunArraySymbolTable

-We ran into some problems/time issues displaying the rest of the symbol tables.
+The runmethods for the rest of the symbol tables are still under development as we ran into some problems/time issues.